22 August 2021, Nambucca Valley

-‘Ashes 2 Green’ is a free 4-day project bringing together young people from across the Nambucca Valley who have been affected by the 2019 bushfires.
-We know how important it is that youth have a chance to come together to share their experiences of the fires to heal and build resilience.
-This is also an opportunity for young people to have a voice about our changing landscape and planet due to climate change.
+‘Ashes 2 Green’ is a one day event bringing together people from across the Nambucca Valley who have been affected by the 2019 bushfires and the 2021 floods.
+We know how important it is that everyone has a chance to come together to share their experiences of the fires and floods to heal and build resilience.
+This is also an opportunity for people to have a voice about our changing landscape and planet due to climate change.

 The Kian Rd fire burnt through the southern half of the Nambucca Valley, burning 20% of the council shire area and is the worst natural disaster ever in this area.
 Some 62 homes and 134 out-buildings were destroyed and a further 19 homes, 2 facilities and 26 outbuildings were damaged.